 2. Decide on the best method of representation abroad

 A second important step in the export process is to choose an international representative.
 What options are available?
 How can you take advantage of those options?
 In many cases, entrepreneurs partner with an agent or distributor, depending on which method they consider to be best for their business to achieve foreign sales.
 Agents are normally remunerated by commission.
 The best way to choose a good agent is to hold interviews.
 You can ask candidates for references, and find out whether they have in-depth knowledge of the product and the competition, as well as get a sense of whether they seem credible when they discuss the market.

 If your company decides to go with a distributor, which is normally paid by discount, there are also several points to cover to validate your selection.
 Among other things, you need to evaluate the size of the distributor, its sales volume, territory, product range (does it offer competing products?), type and condition of equipment and warehouses, its marketing initiatives and the quality of its after-sales service.

 3. Implement a digital strategy

 Today more than ever, companies need to pay strict attention to their digital communications.
 In fact, many export processes depend exclusively on digital expertise – it is very rare these days for companies to open outlets abroad from the outset.
 Most companies that export their offer do so through a digital strategy, preferably set up with the help of experts in the field.
 Once you identify a target audience, digital tools now make it possible to reach those customers in a very precise and efficient way.
 You may need to use the services of a digital strategist to communicate properly according to the Web platform and get the most out of SEO techniques, Facebook ads and other such tools.

 Need a helping hand to build your export plan, choose a foreign representative or think about your digital strategy?
 Feel free to contact us at PME MTL!

-This article was written in collaboration with Julio Sequeira, Director of Market Development at PME MTL Centre-Ouest.
+This article was written in collaboration with the PME MTL export market development team.